-Background & aim: Sexual health beliefs significantly influence newly married couples' behaviors and marital satisfaction, impacting overall relationship quality.
-Identifying misconceptions and inaccurate beliefs is vital.
-This study assessed these beliefs and misconceptions in newly married couples using the Health Belief Model (HBM).

-Methods: In this descriptive-analytical cross-sectional study, 210 newly married individuals referred to the pre-marriage counseling center in Esfarayen, Iran, in 2022 were selected using convenience sampling.
-Data were collected using a validated questionnaire.
+ARTICLE INFO ABSTRACT Article type: Original article Background & aim: Sexual health beliefs significantly influence newly married couples' behaviors and marital satisfaction, impacting overall relationship quality.
+In this regard, dentifying misconceptions and inaccurate beliefs is vital.
+This study Article History: Received: 13-May-2023 Accepted: 11-May-2024 assessed these beliefs and misconceptions in newly married couples using the Health Belief Model (HBM).
+Methods: In this descriptive-analytical cross-sectional study, 210 newly married individuals (115 women and 95 men) referred to the pre-marriage counseling Key words: Sexual Health beliefs Health Belief Model Newly Married couples Marital satisfaction center in Esfarayen, Iran, in 2022 were selected using convenience sampling.
+Data were collected using a validated questionnairethrough closed interviews.
 For data analysis, SPSS version 22 was used.
-Descriptive statistics (mean, standard deviation, minimum, and maximum) as well as inferential statistical tests, including independent t-test, one-way ANOVA, and Pearson's correlation coefficient, were applied.
-A significance level of p<0.05 was considered.

-Results: The mean scores (with ranges) were: awareness, 13.8±5.06 (2-20); perceived susceptibility, 22.18±6.5 (9-35); perceived severity, 23.16±4.5 (10-35); perceived benefits, 15.21±2.4 (8-20); and perceived barriers, 7.77±2.9 (2-20).
-Significant associations were observed between demographic variables - such as age, education, employment, ethnicity and place of residence - and health belief model constructs (p<0.05).
-The most common sources of sexual health information were the Internet and friends, and nearly half of the participants cited cultural taboos as a major barrier.

-Conclusion: These findings indicate that although newly married couples demonstrated moderate awareness and favorable beliefs about sexual health, cultural barriers remain a key challenge.
+Descriptive statistics as well as inferential statistical tests including independent t-test, one-way ANOVA, and Pearson's correlation coefficient, were applied for data analysis.
+Results: The mean scores (range) were as follows: awareness, 13.8±5.06 (2-20); perceived susceptibility, 22.18±6.5 (9-35); perceived severity, 23.16±4.5 (10-35); perceived benefits, 15.21±2.4 (8-20); and perceived barriers, 7.77±2.9 (2-20).
+Significant associations were observed between health belief model constructs and demographic variables includingage, education, employment, ethnicity and place of residence (p<0.05).
+The most common sources of sexual health information were the Internetinternet and friends, and nearly half of the participants cited cultural taboos as a major barrier.
+Conclusion: The findings indicate that although newly married couples demonstrated moderate awareness and favorable beliefs about sexual health, cultural barriers remain a key challenge.
 Expanding access to valid information sources and addressing social taboos are crucial for improving sexual health behaviors in this population.

-▶ Please cite this paper as:
+Please cite this paper as:

-Valiani M, Jahani Z, Mansorian M, Allameh FZ.
-Sexual Health Beliefs among Newly Married Couples: A Health Belief Model Approach.
+Sadeghi A, Shoraka HR, Asadzadeh M, Pirouzeh R. Sexual Health Beliefs among Newly Married Couples: A Health Belief Model Approach.
 Journal of Midwifery and Reproductive Health.
-2025; 13(3): 1-11.
-DOI: 10.22038/JMRH.2024.72335.2116 sexual health as "a state of physical, emotional, mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
-Sexual health requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and
+2025; 13(3): 4910-4920.
+DOI: 10.22038/JMRH.2024.72335.2116 mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
+Sexual health requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.
+For sexual health to be attained and